 Enterprise Architecture Management (Summer Term)

-This course provides insights into the methods of information system architecture giving a holistic view on information systems.
-The need for architecture in complex organizations is motivated by a wide interpretation of information systems.
+This course provides insights into the methods of enterprise architectures giving a holistic view on organizations.
+The need for architecture is motivated by a wide interpretation of information systems.
 Architecture supports the effective planning and governance of enterprises.
 Consistently implemented, it facilitates the understanding of business entities’ interrelationships and helps to explicate their contribution to superior enterprise goals.
 The concrete architecture realization process is underlined by the study of two well-known and widely used architecture frameworks.

-The students’ ability to develop and implement an Information Systems Architecture is the course’s major goal.
+The students’ ability to plan, develop, and implement an enterprise architecture is the course’s major goal.
 An understanding of current developments, methods and frameworks in the domain of architecture implementation should be obtained.
-Furthermore, practical skills in Architecture development will be conveyed with work on case studies and presentation of the results.
+Furthermore, practical skills in architecture development will be conveyed with work on case studies and presentations of the results.